lakis-nirvana/EDA-and-Data-Visualisation/README.md

 # EDA-and-Data-Visualisation
-This is my first project which is related to Ecommerce website data.
+This is my first project which is based on Ecommerce website data.
 I have used Python to code and used Jupitor notebook.
 I have used packages like Pandas, datetime, missingo to do Exploratory data analysis and plotly for data visualisation.

 This notebook is available in kaggle as well. https://www.kaggle.com/lakidataguy/eda-and-data-visualisation